 I love that I control what happens in the world.
 I made sure that everything that takes place is there for a reason—and that ultimately, everything will end in a way that makes sense to me.
 Writing is also therapeutic (like a good cry), and always helps me feel better.
 Especially when I know it is being shared with other pretty awesome people—like you!!!

-INKLINGS CELEBRATE
+INKLINGS CONNECT

 A special thanks to Ernesto Cisneros for sharing with us!
 Ernesto’s debut novel, Efrén Divided, is available everywhere books are sold on March 31st, 2020!
-Pre-order Here
+Pre-order Here.

-Ernesto Cisnerosernesto cisneros headshot is a 20-year veteran teacher currently serving the city of Santa Ana: the colorful but mostly dismissed section of Orange County, California.
+Ernesto Cisneros is a 20-year veteran teacher currently serving the city of Santa Ana: the colorful but mostly dismissed section of Orange County, California.
 He teaches reading and writing to local students at an inner-city intermediate school.
 He holds an English degree from the University of California, Irvine; a teaching credential from California State University, Long Beach; as well as an Masters in Fine Arts in Creative Writing from National University.